Wedding Photography at Lambeth Town Hall & Register Office

 The Lambeth Town Hall registrars were always relaxed about photographing the register signing, so little has changed in that respect.

-Lambeth Register Office Confetti & Congratulations
+Lambeth Register Office Congratulations & Drinks

 Straight after the ceremony, I take time to photograph family and friends, congratulating the newlyweds.
 This is a lovely part of the day, and the photos can really paint a portrait of family relationships and the love between friends.
 My advice is to take your time with this.